locally-io/ios-engage-sdk/README.md

 ## Monitoring Beacons Campaigns

 After the SDK has been initialized, you can call Engage.startMonitoringBeacons from any place in your app.
-The initialized closure is used to guarantee that startMonitoringBeacons is )_only_ called after the SDK has been initialized.
+The initialized closure is used to guarantee that startMonitoringBeacons is called _only_ after the SDK has been initialized.

 ```swift
 Engage.initialized = {